rebwarai/CNN-MNIST-From-Scratch-CPP/README.md

 ## 🎥 YouTube Series

-This repository accompanies my YouTube series: [link]
+This repository accompanies my YouTube series: https://youtu.be/tKVpnrcKqXs

 ### 🎬 Build a CNN From Scratch in C++